 Cobb Sixth Grade Campus is named after Dr. Gerald D. Cobb's former superintendent of Galena Park Independent School District.
 Dr. Cobb served as superintendent for 17 years, beginning in 1970.
 Cobb Sixth Grade Campus opened its doors for the first time in 2000.
 Its principal, at that time, was Dr. Angie Williams, who is now Galena Park ISD's superintendent.
 Since then, Cobb Sixth Grade Campus has been under the leadership of Ms. Elizabeth Lalor, Ms. Julissa Alcantar, Dr. Aneka VanCourt, Mr. Wendell Deason, and Mr. Adrian Hurtado serve as its principal.
 Cobb has known success since it opened its doors.
-In 2000-2001, 2004-2008, and 2010-2011, Cobb has deemed a Texas Recognized School.
-In 2001-2002, 2008-2010, Cobb has deemed a Texas Exemplary School.
+In 2000-2001, 2004-2008, and 2010-2011, Cobb has deemed a Texas Exemplary School.
 In 2016, Cobb met the standard in the accountability rating and earned a distinction designation in the Top 25% Closing Performance Gaps.
-In 2017, Cobb again met the standard in the accountability rating as well as earned distinction designations in ELA/Reading, Mathematics, and Top 25% Closing Performance Gaps.
+In 2017, Cobb again met the standard in the accountability rating as well as earned distinction designations in ELA/Reading, Mathematics, and the Top 25% Closing Performance Gaps.
 In 2018, Cobb received a B rating and earned distinction designations in ELA/Reading, Mathematics, and Postsecondary Readiness.
-For 2018-2019, Cobb earned a B rating and a distinction in mathematics.
-Over the past five years, the staff and students at Cobb have worked hard to improve in every content area.
-We believe in building relationships with students and staff, and feel that the main reason for our continued success is our increase in parental involvement.
+For 2021-2022, Cobb also earned a B rating.
+We believe in building relationships with students and staff and feel that the main reason for our continued success is our commitment to student growth.

-Although our economically disadvantaged student population is 83%, Dr. Gerald D. Cobb Sixth Grade Campus has made steady progress.
+Although our economically disadvantaged student population is 89.51%, Dr. Gerald D. Cobb Sixth Grade Campus has made steady progress.
 Our success is driven by the commitment of our staff that ensures our students are successful socially and academically.
 Programs we currently have on-campus include: English as a Second Language (ESL), Special Education (including the PASS program for our emotionally disturbed students), Structured Learning (SLC), the New Arrival Center (NAC) for our students who are new to the US, and our Gifted and Talented / Encounters Program for our high academic achieving students.
 In addition, we offer support classes to those students who did make progress on their 5th-grade STAAR exam.
 These students are automatically enrolled in Reading Strategies and Math Plus classes.
+We also recently added Scientific Investigations to help provide another layer of support for those students who did not meet expectations on the 5th grade STAAR Science exam.
 We also offer after-school extracurricular activities such as intramural sports for both boys and girls.
-In addition, our non-sports-related extracurricular programs include band, choir, math and science club, Distinguished Debonaires, Rosebuds, C.L.O.C., and Demoiselles Diamonds to name a few.
+In addition, our non-sports-related extracurricular programs include band, choir, math, and science club, Distinguished Debonaires, Rosebuds, C.L.O.C., and Demoiselles Diamonds to name a few.

 On Saturdays, starting after the 1st nine weeks, we host our Saturday school for students who failed to show mastery in their core subject areas.
 Last year we revamped our Saturday tutorial programs, renaming them Saturday Learning Center.
 Students were invited by their teachers and lessons were taught to help those students master tough concepts.
 In addition, we continue to offer content-specific tutorials once a week/in the subject area.
-Students that did not reach the approaches level in 5th grade, in reading and math, are also placed in skills classes for those 2 subject areas.
+Students that did not reach the approaches level in 5th grade, in reading, math, and science, are also placed in skills classes for these 3 subject areas.